 If researchers continue to follow up on Dr. Linus Pauling’s research, they might be surprised to discover that vitamin C has indeed lived up to his expectations.

 What is your experience with vitamin C?
 Please share your thoughts in the comment section below.
 If you think this article was worthwhile, please share it with family and friends.
+Artificial intelligence (AI) is taking over the search function on many Google searches.
+The only way anyone ever sees our articles is if they subscribe to our newsletter.

-We would be grateful if you encouraged them to sign up for our newsletter at this link.
+We would be so grateful if you encouraged them to sign up for our newsletter at this link.
 Where else could you get such an in-depth and independent analysis of vitamin C?
 If you would like to support our efforts to continue to keep you informed, here is a link.